 Getting To and From Aomori Prefecture

-To get to Aomori from Tokyo, you can either fly with JAL Airlines or take the Shinkansen bullet train (which is what I recommend).
+From Tokyo, you can take the Shinkansen bullet train (which is what I recommend).
+This way, you get to enjoy the scenery along the way.

 We travelled from Tokyo Station to Shin Aomori on the Shinkansen Hayabusa train (using our JR Rail Pass).
 This journey was around 3 hours and 20 minutes long.